 You could hire multiple receptionists to work on a rotating schedule, but this might not be your best option.
 First, it will get very expensive, very quickly.
 Second, this increases the risk of information falling through the cracks.
 You’d have two or more receptionists tracking messages and appointments at various times, which would require an airtight information management system.

 Rather than taking this expensive and complex route, you could simply acquire a medical virtual receptionist.
 With a medical virtual receptionist service, you have a trained receptionist ready to answer calls at any time.
 You don’t need to worry about creating a complex system for managing messages or appointments, either.
 The system is already in place.
 All you have to do is conduct business as usual and let your virtual receptionist provider handle the rest.

 At Nexa, virtual receptionists are trained to work in specific industries.
 So, a medical virtual receptionist knows how to communicate effectively with both medical staff and patients and understands basic medical practices.
-They have a working knowledge of customer service in the medical field, which means that you don’t have to spend time or money training your own receptionist to provide quality care.
+They have a working knowledge of customer service and legal obligations in the medical field, which means that you don’t have to spend time or money training your own receptionist to provide quality care.

 2. Improve Accessibility Online

 A lot of people prefer scheduling medical appointments online.
 It saves time and, if executed properly, limits the risk of miscommunication.
 As more businesses move to the digital sphere, making your healthcare website or online portal user friendly is essential for providing excellent customer service.

 However, this doesn’t mean that you should move all of your access points online.
 Many people still feel uncomfortable using the Internet for certain processes.
 In the end, you need to provide points of access that cater to patients with diverse needs and preferences.